-As spring slowly gives way to summer and temps begin to heat up, bicyclists everywhere are heading out to their garages, tuning up their wheels and hitting the pavement or trails.
+As spring slowly gives way to summer and temperatures begin to heat up, bicyclists everywhere are heading out to their garages, tuning up their wheels and hitting the pavement or trails.

 Few forms of exercise are as fun or relaxing as a long bike ride.
 Cycling is the perfect way to boost both your physical and emotional health.
-It’s also a wonderful way to boost your bank account.
+It’s also a wonderful way to boost your bank account balance.

-Following are five ways that your trusty two-wheel ride can make or save you money this summer, and they don’t involve driving a pedicab — although that’s an option, too, if you’re up for the challenge!
+Following are five ways that your trusty two-wheel ride can make or save you money this summer.

 1. Commute to work

-Even if your employer chooses not to participate, you can still use bicycle commuting to pad your bank account.
-Claes Bell, mobile editor at Bankrate, commuted on two wheels for nearly five years.
-In an article at Bankrate, he wrote that he and his wife saved a bundle by becoming a one-car family:
+When Claes Bell was an editor at Bankrate, he commuted on two wheels for nearly five years.
+In a Bankrate article, he wrote that he and his wife saved a bundle by becoming a one-car family:

 2. Work as a courier or delivery person

 If you love to ride, you may want to consider becoming a bicycle courier.
-Companies like Postmates hire couriers to deliver goods on demand to customers in major cities.
+Companies like Postmates hire couriers to deliver things on demand to customers.

-Although you can technically use any form of transportation to deliver the order — as long as you get there fast — you’ll save gas money and pocket more cash by pedaling to and from destinations.
+Although you can use various forms of transportation to deliver orders — as long as you get there fast — you’ll save gas money and pocket more cash by pedaling to and from destinations instead of driving.

 3. Rent out your bike